brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 10:45am - 11:00am: Add functionality so that only an authorized user can access Past Trips.

+* 11:00am - 12:00pm: Add functionality to view Past Trips from Firestore in application's UI.

 <!-- Changing a future trip to a past trip approach:

 - Take info for future trip